-Head injury is a head trauma that may include brain injury
+Head injury is a trauma to the head that may or may not include injury to the brain.

 Concussion is the sudden but short-lived loss of mental function that occurs after a blow or other injury to the head (a blow to the head, face or neck, or a blow to the body which causes a sudden jarring of the head may cause a concussion).